 April 7, 2020

-If you're unfamiliar with Augmented Reality (AR) and Virtual Reality (VR) in the enterprise, here's a crash course: Companies such as Boeing, Ford and Walmart are adopting immersive technologies like AR glasses and VR headsets to improve efficiency, productivity and safety via a number of applications, including training and remote support.
+If you're unfamiliar with Augmented Reality (AR) and Virtual Reality (VR) in the enterprise, here's a crash course: Companies such as Boeing, Ford and Walmart are adopting immersive technologies like AR glasses and VR headsets to improve efficiency, productivity, and safety via a number of applications like training and remote support.

-Immersive technologies like these could improve lives and contribute to the GDP by enabling people with disabilities to take on careers that have so far been closed to them.
-Unfortunately, enterprise AR and VR tech isn't currently being designed with disabled users in mind, leaving a huge amount of potential untapped.
+Immersive technologies (AR/VR) could improve lives and contribute to the GDP by enabling people with disabilities to take on careers that have so far been closed off to them.
+Unfortunately, enterprise AR and VR tech isn't currently designed with disabled users in mind.
+This is an untapped opportunity for XR companies and employers alike.

-It's unfortunate that, while the hype around AR and VR focuses on democratizing knowledge and access to new worlds, the technology hasn't extended to the disabled community.
+While the hype around AR and VR focuses on democratizing knowledge and access to new worlds, the technology hasn't extended to the disabled community.
 Let's look at VR in particular: It often takes coordinated body movements to navigate and interact in the virtual environment.
-User interfaces that make use of hand and head tracking require precision, leaving out those with poor motor skills.
+User interfaces that make use of hand and head tracking require precision, excluding those with poor motor skills.
 And the use of more than one controller puts the tech out of reach if you lack two functioning arms or hands.
 Finally, the content's reliance on visual cues is a barrier to entry for the vision impaired.

 Accessibility is entirely possible

-But these limitations are fixable: A startup called Walkin VR Driver, for example, allows someone in a wheelchair to move in virtual reality by assigning physical actions to the handheld controllers (ex. crouch, walk).
+But these limitations are fixable: A startup called Walkin VR Driver, for example, allows someone in a wheelchair to move in virtual reality by assigning physical actions such as crouch or walk to the handheld controllers.
 A virtual controller, tracked by the headset or mirroring a handheld controller, makes one-handed play possible.
-Players can also adjust a controller's orientation/position, sensitivity, and range of motion to suit their unique limitations.
-Consider a person with cerebral palsy who has motor function in one arm, decreased finger dexterity and diminished speech abilities.
-This was the inspiration behind another VR app, Eyeflite Ava, made for the Oculus Go.
-Controlled entirely by head movement, Ava lets you do a variety of tasks hands-free, including using a computer and playing games built for head tracking.
+Players can also adjust a controller's orientation, sensitivity, and range of motion to suit their unique limitations.
+Consider a person with cerebral palsy who has motor function only in one arm, reduced finger dexterity, and diminished speech abilities.
+This was the inspiration behind Eyeflite Ava, a VR app made for the Oculus Go.
+Controlled entirely by head movement, Ava allows the user to perform a variety of tasks like using a computer hands-free.

 Microsoft has also been researching how to make immersive technologies usable by people of all abilities.
 The company offers SeeingVR, a developer toolkit for enhancing VR apps for people with low vision, and Canetroller, a haptic cane controller that allows the vision impaired to navigate virtual environments.